abdenlab/oxbow/docs/getting-started/quickstart.md

 ## Column projection

 Oxbow lets you select only the columns you need and will not parse the others.
-This is referred to as column "projection".

 ```{code-cell} ipython3
 import polars as pl